Wonder's Photography sold to benefit Independent Animal Rescue

 "But it's been my experience," I continued, "that more often than not, life comes fast and strikes us squarely between the eyes, like the baseball you didn't keep your eye on.
 It's coming hard and fast like that this morning."

-She gave me a searching look, at least I think that's what it was--searching.
+She gave me a searching look, at least I think that's what it was—searching.
 You know that look where the eyes move to the right and then to the left, scanning the map as it were.
 Gave me the feeling that perhaps I'd finally gotten her attention and that something good was coming.
 I was right.
 She let the boxes in her arms drop to the floor.
 I liked that.
 It was time, I reasoned, to begin weaving my web around her.

-Having gotten Ms. Wonder back on the topic of writing, I continued.
-"Oh sure, it looks easy.
-You're probably asking yourself, What's so hard about it?
-Where's the difficulty in putting a bunch of words together to make sentences and then group them into a paragraph or two?
-After all, Shakespeare did it with one hand tied behind his back and look at the drivel he sold."
+"Oh sure, it looks easy," I said to her still on the topic of writing.
+"You're probably asking yourself, What's so hard about it?
+Where's the difficulty in putting a bunch of words together to make sentences and then grouping them into a paragraph or two?
+After all, Shakespeare did it with one hand tied behind his back, and look at the drivel he sold."

 "What a minute," she said.
 "Do you actually think that Shakespeare slapped onto the page anything that popped into his mind?"

 "Stealing ducks?"
-Her brow furrowed and then she asked, "Are you thinking of the stories about Shakespeare poaching deer in the Charlecote Park?"
+Her brow furrowed and then she asked, "Are you thinking of the stories about Shakespeare poaching deer in Charlecote Park?"

 "Let's not heap more coals on Shakespeare," I said and I thought it a pretty good comeback.
 "The supporters of the Earl of Oxford and Sir Francis Bacon do enough coal-heaping.
 No, let's talk about life and the fiend hiding in the bushes that we call Fate.
 The one that smacks us upside the head when we're looking the other way."